mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/mysql.md

 # Query the model from MySQL database

 This section assumes that you have trained a new model using [MySQL](/model/mysql/) or [MindsDB Studio](/model/train/).

+!!! info "Prerequisite"
+    Don't forget to enable FEDERATED Storage Engine as explained in [connect your data section](/datasources/mysql/#prerequisite).

 To query the model, you will need to `SELECT` from the model table:

 ```sql
 SELECT